-The chemical and process engineering of university of Moratuwa, program equipped me with knowledge and confidence to explore new horizons of academic and professional life.
+The chemical and process engineering program of university of Moratuwa, with equipped me knowledge confidence to explore new horizons of academic and professional life.
 It is a very broad discipline which enables one to enter and sustain in numerous different fields.
 As for me, it opened doors for a career in product development in the apparel sector and then for an academic career with research opportunities in nanotechnology and sustainable energy generation.
 It also gave me the ability to work closely with international and government organizations related to environmental health and safety and sustainability, such as the Organization for the Prohibition of Chemical Weapons (OPCW).